Commercial Real Estate Services

 –Properties in markets that are opaque

-What to look in suppliers before awarding large contracts?
+What to look for in suppliers before awarding large contracts?

-Suppliers should have experience to manage the large volume of transactions
+Suppliers should have the experience to manage the large volume of transactions

 – Global suppliers have a strong presence with a wide range of service capabilities